Péter Erdő: Biography

 On 5 November 1999, he was appointed an auxiliary bishop of Székesfehérvár and titular bishop of Puppi.
 He received his episcopal consecration on 6 January 2000 from Pope John Paul II with Archbishops Giovanni Battista Re and Marcello Zago, OMI, acting as co-consecrators.
-Erdő was named Archbishop of Esztergom-Budapest on 7 December 2002 which carries the title of Primate of Hungary.
+Erdő was named Archbishop of Esztergom-Budapest on 7 December 2002, a post which carries with it the title of Primate of Hungary.
 Erdő became a corresponding member of the Hungarian Academy of Sciences in 2007 and a full member in 2013.
-In 2011, he was given an honorary doctorate by the University of Navarra (Spain).
+In 2011, he was awarded an honorary doctorate by the University of Navarra (Spain).